MonikaDhanasekaran/Diet-Suggestion-App-Frontend/README.md

-This project is to get a suggestions to maintain a perfect Diet
+DIET SUGGESTION

+This project is done by using the tech stack React JS.